-The three key focus modes
+The three focus modes you should know

 Most cameras are equipped with three key focus modes: